The history of this trail dates back to the

 available at St Peter's for anyone who walks the

-Accommodation: is in three and four star
+Accommodation: is in

-comfortable inns chosen for their location, comfort
+comfortable inns chosen for their location and comfort.
+One

 Level of Difficulty: The terrain

-towns.
+small towns.
 Our support bus follows and is

 available at various junctions along the way.